mutationpp/Mutationpp/docs/input_files.md

 3. `data_directory`/`name`.`ext`
 4. `data_directory`/`dir`/`name`.`ext`

 where `dir` is any subdirectory.
 In practice, it allows a user to supersede a default data file with their own, by simply locating it in the working directory.

-@subsection simple_xml Simplified XML Language
+### Simplified XML Language
 Many of these files are written in a simplified version of the Extensible Markup Language (XML).
 XML provides a human readable, yet complex and extensible format for data to be stored with only a few, limited rules.
 An example XML fragment is shown below.